 Candidum hybrids have cone or funnel-shaped flowers that bloom during the early summer on 3 to 4 foot tall stems.

-These lilies have a pleasingly sweet fragrance.
+These types of lilies have a pleasingly sweet fragrance.
 Hybrids in this category are developed mainly from the Madonna lily or L. candidum and other connected European types.

 L. ‘June Fragrance’